restic/rest-server/README.md

 htpasswd -B -c .htpasswd username
 ```

 By default the server uses HTTP protocol.
 This is not very secure since with Basic Authentication, username and passwords will travel in cleartext in every request.
-In order to enable TLS support just add the `-tls` argument and add a private and public key at the root of your persistence directory.
-You may also specify private and public keys by --tls-cert and --tls-key
+In order to enable TLS support just add the `--tls` argument and add a private and public key at the root of your persistence directory.
+You may also specify private and public keys by `--tls-cert` and `--tls-key`.

 Signed certificate is required by the restic backend, but if you just want to test the feature you can generate unsigned keys with the following commands: